alsvinn/alsvinn/README.md

-Alsvinn - The fast Finite Volume Simulator with Uncertaintity Quantifications
+Alsvinn - The fast Finite Volume Simulator with support for Uncertainty Quantifications
 ------------------------

 Alsvinn is a toolset consisting of a finite volume simulator (alsfvm) and modules in python for uncertainity quantification (UQ).